People ask me, “What’s your memoir about—and why should I read it?”

 Above: A Shoe4Africa aids awareness race for girls in Kondoa, Tanzania.

-Above: Getting a commendation from President Daniel Arap Moi who thanked me for the work that Shoe4Africa had accomplished in Kenya.
-Later on this day, I was told by security staff, “Urm, you aren’t really supposed to touch or hug a president.”
+Above: Here, receiving a commendation from President Daniel Arap Moi, who thanked me for the work that Shoe4Africa had accomplished in Kenya.
+Later that day, I was gently informed by security staff, “Urm, you aren’t really supposed to touch or hug a president.”
 Who knew?
+Sometimes, you get caught up in the moment and forget about the protocol!

-Above: When forming Shoe4Africa as a charity I needed two other people to make the organization legit, so I asked my friend Joy Dushey and she became a wonderful supporter and the first board member!
+Above: When forming Shoe4Africa as a charity, I needed two other people to make the organization legit, so I asked my friend Joy Dushey.
+She became a wonderful supporter and the first board member!
+Having Joy on board from the start made all the difference in helping to establish the foundation for what would become a life-changing organization.

-Above: And former super model, Kim Alexis, became our first advisory board member with the nine-time NYC marathon winner, Grete Waitz, who I met as a twelve-year old at a cross country international, and we remained friends with ever since.
-I had no idea what an advisory board did but I noticed that other charities had them, so I thought Why not me?
+Above: And former supermodel, Kim Alexis, became our first advisory board member, alongside the nine-time NYC marathon winner, Grete Waitz, whom I met as a twelve-year-old at an international cross-country event and had remained friends ever since, and, also Kathrine Switzer, the Boston Marathon legend.
+At the time, I had no idea what an advisory board really did, but I noticed that other charities had them, so I thought, Why not me?

 Above: In 2006 a young runner came to us asking to be an ambassador; one of the first.
-Two years later he became Kenya’s 1st Olympic Gold medalist in the marathon.
+Two years later he became Kenya’s 1st Olympic Gold medalist in the marathon, Sammy Wanjiru.

 Chapter Twelve.
 Women Run Iten, and The Manhattan Marathon.

-Talk about a dream.
-A tiny charity of no paid staff gets the world’s most prolific footballer as an ambassador.
-How??
-And I want to start the Manhattan Marathon in NYC, and I get a billionaire partner.
-The mayor’s office, the FDNY, the Police…it seems every one likes the ideas.
-Oh, and I want to collect 12,800 pairs of shoes at the finish line of the NYC marathon too to check out a new idea of how to collect shoes on one day.
+Above: Talk about a dream.
+A tiny charity with no paid staff somehow gets the world’s most prolific footballer as an ambassador.
+How?
+And I want to start the Manhattan Marathon in NYC, and somehow, I get a billionaire partner.
+Then the Mayor’s office, the FDNY, the Police all support… it seems like a dream.
+Oh, and I want to collect 12,800 pairs of shoes at the finish line of the NYC Marathon too, to test a new idea for collecting shoes all in one day so as to save me time.

 Above: Shortly after forming Shoe4Africa, we got a great celebrity ambassador.
 Not mentioned in the book, but when he won some (major) global soccer award, he donated the winnings to our cause!

-Above: The Great Grandma finds there is even footwear for her at the free Shoe4Africa event we held to Promote Aids Awareness.
+Above: This Great Grandma finds there is even footwear for her at the free Shoe4Africa event we held to Promote Aids Awareness that had over 2,900 women sign up in Iten village, Kenya.

-Above: This lady (Mary) short on funds and lodging in one room with four other athletes, came and entered our free to enter event in 2005, and missed the prize money by one place (she finished 21st).
-However a coach, Philip, recognized talent and advised an Italian Manager to send her to a half marathon in Portugal.
-She won that race, and has earned $$ in every race since that day till retiring in the summer of 2021.
+Above: This lady, Mary, was short on funds and staying in a room with four other athletes when she entered our free-to-enter event in 2005.
+She missed the prize money by just one place—finishing 21st.
+She told me the result was her validation that if she trained harder, she could make a career from running and vowed never to miss the prize money again!
+Luckily, a coach, Philip, saw her potential that day and suggested an Italian manager send her to a half marathon in Portugal.
+She won that race, and since that day, she’s earned money in every race she ran, all the way until her retirement in the summer of 2021.

 Above: And as the race started, Mary Keitany (far right #20) sprints right to the front!
-Middle of the picture is Edna Kiplagat who would win the NYC marathon also five years later.
+Middle of the picture is Edna Kiplagat, #31, who would go on to win the NYC marathon five years later.
 Sharon Cherop who would win Boston… many ladies were discovered in S4A races.

 Above: Meanwhile, further West…A Shoe4Africa road race empowering women in 2006 in Morocco.
 Hundreds of non-competitive women took to the street to embrace empowerment!

-Above: To launch the Manhattan Marathon, Mayor Bloomberg would be a key player.
+Above: To launch the Manhattan Marathon concept, Mayor Bloomberg would be a key player.
 I did not have a suit or tie; I was ‘loaned’ one at his door!

-Above: Planning the Manhattan Marathon, I asked the World Record Holder, Paula Radcliffe if she would run the NYC marathon and throw her shoes, after finishing, into a container to start a movement to try and collect 10,000 pairs of shoes.
-Not only did she agree (and win the race, and we collected 12,800 pairs) but she also canceled her post race fancy obligations to come to our Shoe4Africa private party!
-Another friend I met in Albuquerque, years ago!
-Paula is helping with our next steps….the big project to launch in 2021!
+Above: When planning the Manhattan Marathon, I reached out to the World Record Holder, Paula Radcliffe, and asked if she would consider running the NYC marathon and throwing her shoes into a container after finishing, to help kickstart a movement to collect 10,000 pairs of shoes.
+Not only did she agree (and she did go on to win that race, as we collected 12,800 pairs), but she also canceled the race organizers obligations, so as to join us at our private Shoe4Africa post-marathon party.

 Above: World Running Day, I was a Runner’s World Ambassador.
-They asked for a photo, so I sent this.
+They asked for a photo, so I submitted this photo.
 For many years, this was the only suit I ever owned.

 Chapter Thirteen.
 The Kenyan Clashes.

-Above: One truck that did not get through the road block Credit: Thilo Thielke
+Above: An example of a truck that did not get through the road block Credit: Thilo Thielke

-Above: And here we are wishing David a safe journey as he departs to defend his Olympic title at the Eldoret Airport… and he did win Gold #2.
+Above: And here we are wishing David a safe journey as he departs Eldoret to defend his Olympic title in 2016…and he did win Gold #2.

 Chapter Fourteen.
 Love.
 Peace.
 Unity.

-Above: Over 42 Olympians and World Championship runners are joined by 600 school girls to march for peace. world champions Douglas (left), from my cigarette story holds the flag, with Luke Kibet.
-Too many champs to list here, World Athletics site
+Above: Over 42 Olympians and World Championship runners are joined by 600 school girls to march for peace led by Marathon world champions Douglas Wakiihuri from the Kikuyu tribe, and Luke Kibet, from the then opposing Kalenjin.
+Too many champions marching to list here, World Athletics site

-Above: The first person to win a medal at the Olympics for Kenya, Wilson Kiprugut (left), and Nyandika Maiyoro, part of the inaugural Olympic team Archie Evans formed in 1956, were the very special VIPs at the amazing peace march.
+Above: Our Grand marshals: The first person to win a medal at the Olympics for Kenya, Wilson Kiprugut (left), and Nyandika Maiyoro, right, part of the inaugural Olympic team Archie Evans formed in 1956, were our very special VIPs at this amazing peace march.

 Chapter Fifteen.
 East & Central Africa’s 1st Children’s Hospital?

 How did I decide to build a hospital?
-It was one crazy morning in Eldoret meeting a grieving lady, then bumping into my friend Pieter in a random café.
+It was one crazy morning in Eldoret meeting a grieving lady, then bumping into a friend in a random café owned by a former training partner, Moses Tanui.

 Above.
 “Nearby, in a bed of ashes, I spied a ruined shoe.
 With both the toe-box and heel part burnt, the charcoal remains of a shin bone protruded from the shell. “

 Above.
-“I rushed to the shops to buy Philip Kimunya a new bike…” His grandmother, who was also at the church (and holds the newspaper with a picture of herself).
-Leaving the hospital I ran into trouble, being called a traitor and a bad man.
+“I rushed to the shops to buy Philip Kimunya a new bike…” His grandmother, who was also at the church, holds the newspaper with a picture of herself.
+Leaving the hospital I ran into trouble, being called a traitor and a bad man for helping a child from the ‘wrong’ tribe.

 Above: Once I decided to build a hospital, every chance I got to meet anyone who had built a hospital I took to gain knowledge.
 I was honored to meet the amazing Dr. Gino Strada!